PhEAST

 Eligibility criteria Inclusion:

-800 hospitalised adults (age ≥18) with recent (4-31 days) ischaemic or haemorrhagic anterior or posterior circulation stroke (as diagnosed clinico-radiologically) at a stroke centre, and clinical dysphagia defined as a functional oral intake scale (FOIS) score of 1 (nothing by mouth, feeding by naso-gastric tube [NGT]/percutaneous endoscopic gastrostomy [PEG] tube) or 2 (tube dependent with minimal attempts of food or liquids).
-NIHSS item 1a score of 0, 1 or 2 (where the patient requires repeated stimulation to arouse).
+800 hospitalised adults (age ≥18) with recent (2-31 days) ischaemic or haemorrhagic anterior or posterior circulation stroke (as diagnosed clinico-radiologically) at a stroke centre, and Clinical dysphagia defined as a functional oral intake scale (FOIS) score of 1 (nothing by mouth, feeding by NGT/PEG),2 (tube dependent with minimal attempts of food or liquids) or 3 (tube dependent with consistent oral intake of food or liquids).
+NIHSS item 1a score score of 1 (nothing by mouth, feeding by NGT/PEG),2 (tube dependent of 0, 1 or 2 (where the patient requires repeated stimulation to arouse).
+Baseline DSRS supervision score of either 3 (requiring therapeutic feeding by SALT team; on oral trials) or 4 (No oral feeding).

 Excluded:

-Non-stroke dysphagia, e.g., due to traumatic brain haemorrhage, subarachnoid haemorrhage, brain tumour, Parkinson's disease, multiple sclerosis, severe dementia, head or neck cancer.
+Non-stroke dysphagia, e.g., due to traumatic brain haemorrhage, subarachnoid haemorrhage, brain tumour, Parkinson’s disease, multiple sclerosis, severe dementia, head or neck cancer.
 NIHSS item 1a score of 2 (where the patient only responds to pain) or NIHSS item 1a score of 3.
 Pre-stroke dysphagia or dependency (modified Rankin scale, mRS 4/5).
+Investigator believes dysphagia will be short-term, e.g. there are signs of impending recovery in swallowing (i.e. enrolment is reserved for patients whom the investigator considers are unlikely to resolve spontaneously over the next few days).
 Patient expected to be repatriated to a separate organisation.
 Patient expected to be rehabilitated at a separate organisation.
 Patient not likely to be in the treating hospital for at least 14 days.
-Ongoing or anticipated ventilation/intubation/tracheostomy or use of electrical or magnetic stimulation.
-Malignant middle cerebral artery syndrome.
+Ongoing or anticipated ventilation/intubation/tracheostomy.
+Ongoing treatment of dysphagia with other forms of electrical / magnetic stimulation (e.g. NMES, TCDS, rTMS or Ampcare), or devices (e.g. EMST, IQORO, IOPI, biofeedback that uses EMG electrodes, or chin tuck against resistance using a ball/chin depressor) – this applies for the duration of the trial Malignant middle cerebral artery syndrome.
 Pregnant.
-Pacemaker.
-Need for >35 litres of oxygen.
-Two or more NGT pulled out unless nasal bridle in place.
+Pacemaker, cochlear implant or implantable cardioverter-defibrillator.
+Need for >35% of oxygen.
+Two or more NGT pulled out within the last week unless nasal bridle in place.
 Investigator feels patient will not tolerate PES catheter.
+Palliative care.
+Presence of a pharyngeal pouch.
+Participant is risk-feeding at time of screening.

 Description of interventions Intervention arm

 PES on top of guideline-based standard-of-care.
 PES will be administered on days 1-6 using a commercial catheter with integral feeding tube.
 PES involves six daily 10 minute treatments at 5 Hz; threshold and tolerability currents will be assessed and the treatment current set at threshold + 0.75 x (tolerability - threshold) with current generated by a base-station.
 Dosing levels will be monitored, and sites informed if the stimulation current is too low, i.e. <20 mA; sites will be re-trained on the importance of delivering adequate current, if necessary.
-The catheter will be replaced once only if pulled out before 3 treatments have been administered.
+The catheter will be replaced if removed or pulled out prior to 6 treatments being administered.
 Treatment will be administered by PES-trained research coordinators, nurses or SLTs who are not involved in outcome data collection.

 Comparator arm